ScottEikenberry/dev-playbooks/setup/macos-dotfiles-setup.md

-# macOS Development Setup with Dotfiles
+a --tree# macOS Development Setup with Dotfiles

 This guide walks through setting up a new macOS machine with dotfiles managed by GNU Stow and oh-my-zsh, with SSH authentication for GitHub.